 Yallingup General Store

-A reak community hub, the Yallingup General Store has been on the road to Yallingup beach for decades, providing a cafe, general store and post office all in one.
+A real community hub, the Yallingup General Store has been on the road to Yallingup beach for decades, providing a cafe, general store and post office all in one.
 It’s always stocked with fresh produce, gourmet delights, souvenirs and plenty more.
 Pull up a pew in the shaded area just outside and get the latest on the beach conditions from the local crew chilling out post-surf.

 What Settlers is to Margs, the Tavern is to Dunsborough – a community pub with a ripping beer garden, tasty traditional pub fare and plenty of live music to keep you grooving on the weekends.
-And sportsball fans are well catered for with their cruisy Sports Bar.
+And sportsball fans are well catered for with their cruisey Sports Bar.

 Caves House is basically the super club of the south (minus the tack), featuring four main rooms, a terrace, billiards room, long bar and the popular outdoor deck.
 One of the biggest and beer gardens in the southwest, Caves gets pretty rowdy on the weekends when bands come into town, and it’s the best place around for a Sunday Sesh.